International Baccalaureate Diploma Programme (IB Diploma)

 Why study the IB Diploma at Leighton Park?

-See our IB Diploma courses +
+See why our students chose the IB Diploma Programme

 International Baccalaureate Scholarships and Bursary Awards